jj-zhu/jj-zhu.github.io/file/postdoc_berlin_1.md

 ---

 The Weierstrass Institute (WIAS) in Berlin, Germany, is looking for a postdoc candidate passionate about conducting research in the intersection of mathematical optimization, machine learning, optimal control with a focus on robustness under distribution shift.
 The position is associated with a third-party-funded research project led by *Dr. [Jia-Jie Zhu](https://jj-zhu.github.io/) (WIAS Berlin)* and *Dr. [Michael Hintermüller](https://www.wias-berlin.de/people/hintermueller/) (WIAS/ Humboldt-Universität zu Berlin)*.
-The initial funding period will run for two years, starting January 1st, 2022.
-The applicants should have completed their Ph.D. degrees by the starting date of the project.
+The initial funding period will last till the end of 2023.

 ### Subject and candidate qualification

-Motivated by numerous partial differential equation (PDE) related practical applications, a pressing challenge for data-driven optimization and control systems is the ubiquitous distribution shift, which implies higher demand for the robustness of the learning-for-control design.
+Motivated by practical applications, a pressing challenge for data-driven optimization and control systems is the ubiquitous distribution shift, which implies higher demand for the robustness of the learning-for-control design.
 The project, funded by the Excellence Cluster MATH+: The Berlin Mathematics Research Center, aims to address **data-driven robust control and optimization of dynamical systems under data distribution shifts, **using principled tools from applied mathematics and statistical machine learning as well as reinforcement learning.
 We invite candidates whose scholar **profiles are mainly theoretical** and exhibit proven excellence in research.
 We specifically prefer two types of mathematical research experiences:

 (1) either in principled statistical machine learning/reinforcement learning theory (related to dynamical systems, time series, Markov decision process (MDP), principled control theory).
-Those qualifications are demonstrated, among others, by high-quality publications in credible venues such as NeurIPS/ICLR/AISTATS/ICML/CoLT/JMLR/L4DC.
+Those qualifications are demonstrated, among others, by high-quality publications in credible venues such as NeurIPS/ICLR/AISTATS/ICML/CoLT/JMLR.

 (2) and/or in applied mathematics, in optimization, numerical analysis, optimal control, dynamical systems (PDEs and S(P)DEs), data-driven modeling of dynamics, theory of model predictive control (MPC).
-Those qualifications are demonstrated, among others by relevant publications in credible venues such as SIAM OPT/CON/COAP/COCV/MathProg.
+Those qualifications are demonstrated, among others by relevant publications in credible venues such as SIAM OPT/CON/COAP/COCV/MathProg/L4DC/CDC.